uclasystem/dorylus/README.md

 ### W.2 Run the Weightserver

+Under `src/weight-server/` folder, first ensure that the `layerconfig` file is exactly **the same** with the layer configuration file at the dataserver.

-Under `src/weight-server/` folder, configure a proper `run` script.
+Then configure a proper `run` script.
 Then do:

     $ ./run